-According to the U.S. Department of Agriculture, your food stamp card will work in other states while you're traveling.
+Your food stamp card will work in other states while you're traveling.
 No matter where your card was originally issued, it should work in grocery stores in any state across the nation, as long as the store accepts the Electronic Benefits Transfer, or EBT, card.
 Puerto Rico is the only American territory in which the EBT card won't work, simply because there the food stamp program operates on a cash or coupon basis.

 Applying in New State